 Group Speed Dating, presented by Reading Group Guides.

 During the session, representatives from the major publishing companies and imprints present their top recommendations for readers looking for the perfect book club selection.
-Here are the books I learned about (with my summary) and my top pick from each presentation (with the publisher's summary).
+Here are just some of the books I learned about (with my summary) and my top pick from each presentation (with the publisher's summary).
 Stop back tomorrow for book club suggestions from four more publishers.